nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

    <col width="200">
   <tr>
     <td><span> &#8505; </span></td>
-    <td>If there is no appointments found, the message below will be printed instead.</td>
+    <td>If there are no appointments found, the message below will be printed instead.</td>
   </tr>
  </table>